asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 The operating principle and standard procedure to boot up an encrypted VM image is provided at the [Workflow](./workflow.md) of the demo.

-Architectural discussions and security considerations for each example are available in the [docs](../docs/) directory.
+Architectural discussions and security considerations are available in the [docs](../../docs/) directory.

 ## Compatibility Policy